arcus/Arcus_Labs_Orientation/arcus_orientation.md

 For example, the R package [tidygeocoder](https://cran.r-project.org/web/packages/tidygeocoder/readme/README.html) includes a number of handy functions for working with addresses and location data in R; some of those functions work by sending data (addresses) to an online service for [geocoding](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/geocode_lat_long/geocode_lat_long.md#geocoding).
 That means when you run those functions, if you have an internet connection it will **send your data to outside servers** -- and there's no message in R to warn you beforehand that the data will be shared with an outside service.
-The best way to prevent that kind of accidental disclosure is to keep your lab's internet disabled.
+The best way to prevent that kind of accidental disclosure is to keep your lab in Internet Disabled mode.

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>